ItsMeAra/Common-CSS-Class-Names/README.md

 # Common CSS Class Names

-While using these approaches in [my projects](https://css-tricks.com/design-systems-building-future/), I discovered that naming things is easily one of the most frustrating parts of development.
-In an effort to make it easier on myself and others who feel the same, I've put together a list of commonly used CSS names for elements, components, and utility classes.
+While using [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki) and [BEM Methodology](http://bem.info/) approaches in [my projects](https://css-tricks.com/design-systems-building-future/), I discovered that naming things is easily one of the most frustrating parts of development.
+In an effort to make it easier on myself and others who feel the same, I've put together a list of commonly used class names for elements, components, and utility classes.

 ---